alhajee/ckan/doc/contributing/frontend/templating.rst

 ----------------------------

-When you need to add or customize a template from within an extension you need to tell CKAN that there is a template directory that it can call from.
+When you need to add or customize a template from within an extension you need to tell FMLD that there is a template directory that it can call from.
 Within your ``update_config`` method for the extension you'll need to add a ``extra_template_paths`` to the ``config``.